shonlugassy/Northwind-ShippingCompany-AnalysisProject/README.md

   ## Data Cleaning/Preparation

-  in the initial data preperation phase,we performed the following tasks:
+  in the initial data preperation phase,i performed the following tasks:
   - Data loading and inspection.
   - Handling missing values.
   - Data cleaning and formating.